2001 Campeonato Paulista de Futebol Feminino: Final

 A late goal from the captain, midfielder Zangão, secured the title for Palmeiras.

 Top goalscorers

 Aftermath

 The tournament entered "falência" (bankruptcy) after 2001 and was not held again until 2004.
 In September 2017 the FPF publicly acknowledged that the 2001 edition had been "uma experiência ruim" (a bad experience), but stressed that it had been presided over by a previous administration.
 Also speaking in 2017, one of the victorious Palmeiras players – Liése Brancão – raised the possibility of punishment for the organizers, stating that the "absurdo" player selection criteria had escaped proper scrutiny at the time due to a lack of publicity around women's football.

-Nevertheless the winning Palmeiras coach Marcello Frigério remained proud of the success, particularly since it was achieved with an inexperienced team put together at very short notice.
-In 2021 he described it as one the most important titles of his long coaching career: "It's something that, in a hundred years, people will still talk about".
+Nevertheless, the winning Palmeiras coach Marcello Frigério remained proud of the success, particularly since it was achieved with an inexperienced team put together at very short notice.
+In 2021 he described it as one of the most important titles of his long coaching career: "It's something that, in a hundred years, people will still talk about".